kaiserkeenmon/WPModernPlugin/README.md

 4. **Composer Installation:** Run `composer install` to install PHP class autoloading and dependencies.
 5. **Activate:** Activate the plugin from the WordPress admin panel.

 6. **Create:** Start building something great!
-Utilize the WPModernPlugin's features, including PSR-4 autoloading, dependency injection, and console commands for scaffolding services, REST API routes, and Gutenberg blocks.
+Utilize the WPPluginModernizer's features, including PSR-4 autoloading, dependency injection, and console commands for scaffolding services, REST API routes, and Gutenberg blocks.

 ## How to Use